Dr Josh Secomb

 Commenced Level of Study Research Title Program Supervisor Type

-2021 PhD Associations between Physical Capacities and Deceleration Performance in Multi-directional Team Sport Athletes PhD (Exercise & Sport Science), College of Health, Medicine and Wellbeing, The University of Newcastle Principal Supervisor
+2021 PhD Linear Sprint Deceleration in Team Sport Athletes: Enhancing Analysis Methods and Understanding Kinetic Demands, Physical Capacities, and Acute Fatigue Effects PhD (Exercise & Sport Science), College of Health, Medicine and Wellbeing, The University of Newcastle Principal Supervisor

 2021 PhD Coordination Variability of Military Personnel During Load Carriage Activities.
-PhD (Exercise & Sport Science), College of Health, Medicine and Wellbeing, The University of Newcastle Co-Supervisor
+PhD (Exercise & Sport Science), College of Health, Medicine and Wellbeing, The University of Newcastle Principal Supervisor

-2020 PhD Improving Female Rugby League Performance: Establishing Normative Data and Enhancing Physical Capacities PhD (Exercise & Sport Science), College of Health, Medicine and Wellbeing, The University of Newcastle Co-Supervisor
+2020 PhD Improving Female Rugby League Performance: Establishing Normative Data and Enhancing Physical Capacities PhD (Exercise & Sport Science), College of Health, Medicine and Wellbeing, The University of Newcastle Principal Supervisor

 Past Supervision